Participants (in progress)

 Simon Ilse

 Simon Ilse works on foreign &security policy with a comprehensive security understanding (integrated security, human security, feminist foreign policy) based in Vienna.
 His work focuses on global perspectives.
 He holds a B.A. in International Relations (Dresden, New Delhi) and an M.A. in Public International Law (SOAS) and worked as an advisor for the Secretary-General of the German Greens and the Prime Minister of Baden-Württemberg.
-He joined the foundation in its Tunis office and was office director in Belgrade from 2018 - 2022.
-Since 2023 he has been office director in Vienna.
-Heinrich Böll Stiftung
+He joined Heinrich Böll Foundation in its Tunis office and was office director in Belgrade from 2018 - 2022.
+Since 2023 he heads the Global Unit for Human Security in Vienna.

 Volkmar Klien